thomaslenaour/ytrack/subjects/genre-tracks-average/README.md

 - the genre `Name`
 - Alias `AverageDuration` which represents the average duration of all tracks associated with the genre

+You must order results by `AverageDuration` in descending order.

 ### Expected result

 ![Expected Result](https://thomaslenaour.github.io/ytrack/subjects/genre-tracks-average/expected.png)